pieterkl/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 ## Use
 There are two versions of the SonarScanner for MSBuild.

-The first version is based on the “classic” .NET Framework.
+The first version is based on the "classic" .NET Framework.
 To use it, execute the following commands from the root folder of your project:
 ```
 SonarScanner.MSBuild.exe begin /k:"project-key" <!-- sonarcloud -->/o:"<organization>" /d:sonar.login="<token>" <!-- /sonarcloud -->
 MSBuild.exe <path to solution.sln> /t:Rebuild